-Typically, classes meet daily, Monday-Thursday.
+Elective courses typically meet daily, Monday-Friday.
 Active learning components required by your courses may be scheduled for Fridays.

-Prior to departure, you will select your preferred courses and take a language placement exam.
+Prior to departure, you will select your preferred courses.
 You will be enrolled into courses based on their availability.
-It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
-If you choose to take a Spanish language or elective course, to ensure that you receive credit for the language level you place into, have your home university pre-approve courses at several levels before you leave for Spain.
+It is in your best interest to have multiple alternative courses approved by your home university prior to your departure in case there are changes to course availability.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.